How is this program different from other exercise methods?

 This system employs a comprehensive body/mind conditioning technique.
 Using the entire neuro-muscular system to create balance and symmetry in the body, it incorporates finely crafted apparatus with tensioned springs to provide progressive resistance.
 It stresses form not repetition or weight, which lengthens muscle tissue without the bulking associated with traditional gym equipment.

 The studio specializes in sports dance therapy management and uses Pilates as a base, coordinating with physicians, physical therapists, and various health professionals, in order to develop recovery programs following surgery.
-Court Pilates also relies upon body/mind conditioning using various exercise sequences for breathing, balance and symmetry in the body, developing arm up procedures for core strength, joint mobility, and proprioception (Propioception involves body position, and focuses on the cognitive awareness of the body in space, and being able to maintain balance.).
+Court Pilates also relies upon body/mind conditioning using various exercise sequences for breathing, balance and symmetry in the body, developing arm up procedures for core strength, joint mobility, and proprioception (Proprioception involves body position or orientation, and focuses on the cognitive awareness of the body in space, and being able to maintain balance.).
 Court Pilates can enhance/sustain performance levels of athletes and provide soft tissue acupressure release.

 What results can you expect?